deliteser112/eclipse-platform-releng-buildtools/docs/code-structure.md

 Poll messages are stored by the system as entities in Datastore.
 All poll messages have an event time at which they become active; any poll request before that time will not return the poll message.
-For example, every domain when created speculatively enqueues a poll message for the automatic renewal of the domain a year later.
+For example, every domain when created enqueues a speculative poll message for the automatic renewal of the domain a year later.
 This poll message won't be delivered until that year elapses, and if some change to the domain occurs prior to that point, such as it being deleted, then the speculative poll message will be deleted and thus never